Harshk10-star/ToDoList/README.md

 # ToDoList
-1. To run this install some packages: npm install body-parser
+1. To run this install some packages: npm install
 2. To run this app on local host : node app.js